Section 4: Academic Policies & Procedures

 - Repeating the assignment or completing an additional assignment.
 (Please note that when sanctions are imposed in this manner, students become ineligible for an Incomplete or a Withdrawal from the course in which the sanctions are imposed if it is pursued as a result of the sanction.);

 - Failure of the assignment with no opportunity to repeat it.
 No points will be earned for the assignment (that is, an F will equal a “0”).

 - Issuance of a warning or verbal reprimand with a written description of the interaction by the instructor.
-Copies of such reprimands must be kept by the instructor, and submitted to the Office of the Provost who will forward copies to the Student’s Judicial File and the student;
+Copies of such reprimands must be kept by the instructor, and submitted to the Office of the Provost who will forward copies to the Student’s Conduct File and the student;

 - Failure of the class;